o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

 From the "Data" section, you should see a Connection String for your newly created device.
 Copy this value for later use.
 :::

-### Add Config file to your Emotibit
+### Add Config file to your EmotiBit
-Next, we will need to create a config file on your Emotibit's SD card, and fill in the appropriate values.
+Next, we will need to create a config file on your EmotiBit's SD card, and fill in the appropriate values.

-First, remove the SD card from your Emotibit device, and plug it into your PC.
+First, remove the SD card from your EmotiBit device, and plug it into your PC.
 Next, navigate to the SD card's directory on your PC, and add a new file called "config.txt".
 In this file, copy and paste the following template:

 ```
 {"WifiCredentials": [{"ssid": "MyNetworkName", "password" : "*******"}],"Fathym":{"ConnectionString" : "HostName=**YourHostName**;DeviceId=**YourDeviceID**;SharedAccessKey=**YourDeviceKey**", "DeviceID": "Emotibit", "ReadingInterval": 50, "CaptureInterval": 5000, "ShowReadingLogs": false, "ShowCaptureLogs": false, "Readings": ["EA", "EL", "ER", "PI", "PR", "PG", "TH"]}}